Top of the pageActionset

 Before you take your blood pressure:

-• Don't drink caffeine, smoke, or exercise for at least 30 minutes before you take your blood pressure.
+- Don't drink caffeine, smoke or vape, or exercise for at least 30 minutes before you take your blood pressure.

-• Sit with your back straight, such as on a dining chair, with both feet on the floor.
+- Sit with your back supported and both feet on the floor.

-• Rest quietly for at least 5 minutes before you take a reading.
+- Rest quietly for at least 5 minutes before you do the test.

 Take your blood pressure twice a day if your doctor recommends it.
 Take it in the morning and evening.
 Here are the steps.